Frequently Asked Questions

 How much will it cost?

 The full cost of treatment will depend on the type of intervention your dog needs.
 You should be prepared to invest in supporting your pup — both financially and with your time.
 Your cooperation and devotion to your dog's treatment is a key factor in their progress.
-The initial evaluation session and treatment plan can be expected to cost $350–$400.
+The initial in-home session (about 1–1.5hrs) together with the creation of a treatement plan for your dog is $385.
+Any in-home follow-up sessions after that are $225 each.
+The number of sessions can vary based on the goals or needs, but most of my clients are well on their way within a few sessions.
+These prices include travel within the St Louis and St Charles counties.
+Other locations may include an additional travel fee based on the distance from downtown St Charles.

 What is my veterinarian's role in the behavior process?

 I am more than happy to work with your veterinarian.
 I'll send them a case report after our first session.
-All decisions regarding medication will be entirely at your veterinarian's discretion.
+I may make suggestions of medication options to discuss with your vet, but all decisions regarding medication will be entirely at you and your veterinarian's discretion.
 Should they request further input, I will be available to talk with them about your dog's needs and what medical interventions may be warranted.

 What are your views for medicating dogs for behavior concerns?